Deal Summary: 21-month CD Special, 1.75% APY, $500 min/$250k max, new customers only.

-At the end of last week, Liberty Bank added an 18-month CD Special (1.50% APY).
-The minimum opening deposit is $500 of new money, with a balance cap of $250k.
+Liberty Bank is currently featuring a 21-month CD Special (1.75% APY).
+The minimum opening deposit is $500 of new money, with a balance cap of $250k “per household.”

 According to CSR, the Early Withdrawal Penalty is a combination of a “flat fee of $25 and 3% of the amount being withdrawn.”